Cyakat/emailserver-client/README.md

 This is a little email server and client I made for opencomputers.
 It uses the T3 data card's public/private key encryption.

+# Current Version
+The current version is a little broken because I had tried to make a change but only did halfway.
+I am working on fixing it.
+It is quite buggy and breaks frequently.
+If find an obvious bug I will already know about it.
+If the issue is something not obvious go ahead and post it.

+# New Features
+I am currently working on a multi-server version of the server.
+Right now a single server can only handle one client.
+With the new feature you can have multiple email servers with a single request handler out the front.
+This new feature is still in development but will be done within the week.

 ## Hardware Requirements
 ### Minimum
 * You will need: